 THE CHESAPEAKE BAY FOUNDATION

 The Chesapeake Bay Foundation (CBF) is the largest regional non-profit conservation organization working solely to save the Bay.
-Established in 1967, CBF has a staff of approximately 185 employees working in offices in Annapolis Maryland; Richmond and VA Beach, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
+Established in 1967, CBF has a staff of approximately 185 employees working in offices in Annapolis, Maryland; Richmond and Virginia Beach, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
 Our staff and volunteer corps work throughout the region educating students and adults, advocating for clean water polices, restoring waterways, and litigating when necessary.

 CBF's headquarters office in Annapolis, Maryland is the Philip Merrill Environmental Center, the world's first U.S. Green Build Council's LEED platinum building.
-In 2014, CBF opened The Brock Environmental Center in Virginia Beach, Virginia.
+In 2014, CBF opened The Brock Environmental Center in Virginia Beach, VA.
 The Brock Center is one of the most energy efficient, environmentally smart buildings in the world.

 CBF has an annual budget of approximately $21 million and is supported by more than 200,000 members and e-subscribers.
-For more information on CBF please visit www.cbf.org
+For more information on CBF please visit www.cbf.org.

 CONTEXT OF THE POSITION